beachmachine/django-changeset/README.rst

         )

-This can be configured with the setting ``DJANGO_CHANGESET_SELECT_RELATED``, e.g. if you want to add the userprofile:
+This can furthermore be configured with the setting ``DJANGO_CHANGESET_SELECT_RELATED``, e.g. if you not only want to join this with information from the user table, but also information from the userprofile table:

 .. code-block:: python

     DJANGO_CHANGESET_SELECT_RELATED=["user", "user__userprofile"]

+If you want to disable this feature, just set ``DJANGO_CHANGESET_SELECT_RELATED=[]``.

 Automatically Aggregate Changesets and Changerecords